Mergifyio/mergify/docs/source/actions.rst

    * - ``priority``
      - 1 <= integer <= 10000 or ``low`` or ``medium`` or ``high``
      - ``medium``
-     - This set the priority of the pull request in the queue when ``smart`` :ref:`strict merge` is enabled.
+     - This sets the priority of the pull request in the queue when ``smart`` :ref:`strict merge` is enabled.
 The pull request with the highest priority is merged first.
        ``low``, ``medium``, ``high`` are aliases for ``1000``, ``2000``, ``3000``.